Welcome to today's edition of the Rush 24-7 podcast.

 It's exactly why he's coming.

-Look at if he doesn't care about being re-elected, why go through all the machinations here of changing his perception?
+Look at, if he doesn't care about being reelected, why go through all the machinations here of changing his perception?

-Why why go after the banks?
+Why go after the banks?

 Why change his procedure?

-Obama as an empty canvas, a blank slate, anybody could make him to be whatever they wanted him to be.
+Anybody could make him to be whatever they wanted him to be.

-Uh, He's got some legislative experience from the Senate in Illinois and from the U.S. Senate for 150 days and from community organizing and agitating, but he does not have any uh any executive decision, like governors do or CEOs.
+He's got some legislative experience from the Senate in Illinois and from the U.S. Senate for 150 days and from community organizing and agitating, but he does not have any executive decision like governors do or CEOs, you know, that Buck stops with them.

-Hey, he farmed everything out.
+He farmed everything out.

-Health care let Congress do it.
+Healthcare, let Congress do it.

-Well, his people were up in the Senate negotiating all that.
+His people were up in the Senate negotiating all that.

 So he doesn't want any blame whatsoever.